-BlackRock Gold and General Fund (the "Fund") is a UCITS scheme under the COLL Sourcebook.
-The Fund was established on 16 March 1988.
-The Fund was previously known as James Capel Gold and General Fund.
-On 17 December 1991 the Manager took over management of the Fund and its name was changed to Mercury Gold and General Fund.
-On 30 September 2000 the Fund changed its name to Merrill Lynch Gold and General Fund.
+BlackRock UK Income Fund (the "Fund") is a UK UCITS scheme under the COLL Sourcebook.
+The Fund was established on 15 February 1984.
+The Fund was previously known as Mercury Income Fund then, with effect from 30 September 2001, Merrill Lynch Income Fund.
+On 1 October 2001 the Fund changed its name to Merrill Lynch UK Income Fund.
+The Fund changed its investment objective on 1 October 2006.
 The Fund adopted its present name with effect from 28 April 2008.
-The Fund's FCA product reference number is 113856.
+The Fund's FCA product reference number is 108413.